 In Acts 2:42 we read that the early Christian church was “devoted to the fellowship,” which is to say they were devoted to one another.
 This was a genuine commitment to one another that shaped the way these early Christians lived their lives.
 While our cultural context is different than that of the first century, we believe that the call of the gospel on our lives remains the same.
 Small Groups at Holy Trinity Presbyterian Church provide a context for building deep and lasting relationships as we pray, study the Bible, and share the joys and sorrows of life together.
-Each of our Elders leads a Small Group for devotion and prayer around God’s Word 1-2 times each month, and we also have a Young Adult Small Group that meets two times each month.

-Women’s Study – Hebrews
+Women’s Study – Worldview

 Wednesdays, 10:00 am & 6:30 pm

-Men’s Study – Hebrews
+Men’s Study – Worldview

 Wednesdays, 6:30 pm